aspose-words/Aspose.Words-Documentation/net/getting-started/features/file-formats-and-conversions/microsoft-word-doc/_index.md

 ## Why Aspose.Words for DOC

-When purchasing a solution supported DOC format, make **<u>detailed enquires about the level at which the features of this format are supported</u>**.
+When purchasing a solution supporting DOC format, find out about the level at which the features of this format are supported.
 To test, create a complex file and run it through the proposed solution.
 You will often find that many document elements and formatting will be lost.
 Shapes, textboxes, fields, columns, OLE objects, revisions, right-to-left text are among the features that usually suffer.

 When running a complex document through Aspose.Words, enjoy the unmatched completeness of the DOC format implementation.
 The screenshot below shows such a complex DOC file created by Aspose.Words and opened in Microsoft Word.